Piszmog/cloudconfigclient/README.md

 }
 ```

-To use the library to retrieve configurations, create a `client/ConfigClient` and invoke the
+To use the library to retrieve configurations, create a `Client` and invoke the
-method `GetConfiguration(applicationName string, profiles []string)`.
+method `GetConfiguration(applicationName string, profiles ...string)`.
 The return will be the struct representation of
 the configuration JSON - `client.Configuration`.

 ## Resources